 The Corps of Engineers accelerated work on the GLMRIS study.
 Impatient for action, in July, 2012, Congress mandated a final report within 18 months.
 In January, 2014, the Corps of Engineers released the GLMRIS report.
 Although incomplete, the study did lay out a series of eight alternatives for preventing the movement of aquatic nuisance species through the CAWS.
 The alternatives included a number of concepts, including continuing current management practices, construction of a new specialized lock, and complete physical separation of the waterway.
 Cost estimates ranged from $68 million to $18 billion.
 The GLMRIS report did not make a specific recommendation, but rather, presented alternatives for Congressional consideration.

-Since completion of the GLMRIS report, stakeholder consensus has developed around the idea of controlling the upstream migration of Asian Carp by making modifications to the Brandon Road Lock and Dam near Joliet, Illinois.
-In April 2015, the Corps of Engineers initiated the GLMRIS Brandon Road study.
+Since release of the GLMRIS report, stakeholder consensus has developed around the idea of controlling the upstream migration of Asian Carp by making modifications to the Brandon Road Lock and Dam near Joliet, Illinois.
+In April 2015, the Corps of Engineers initiated the GLMRIS Brandon Road Study.
 In August, 2017, the Corps released the study results recommending a plan which includes: 1) fish management activities such as monitoring, physical removal, piscicides, education and research; 2) construction of a flushing lock; and 3) construction of an engineered channel featuring an additional electric barrier and complex noise technology.
 The report estimates that the project will cost $275 million and take 4 years to construct.
 The agency estimates at least 40 days of complete waterway closure and periodic additional closures.
+In November, 2018, the Corps of Engineers released its final environmental impact and feasibility study on the project, which revised the project cost estimate to $778 million.